ai-update/ai-tools/README.md

 # Artificial Intelligence Tools

-ℹA collection of tools that use artificial intelligence (A.I.).
+A collection of tools that use artificial intelligence (A.I.).

 Curated by [Cas van Vliet](https://casvanvliet.substack.com).